-- I. Completion of at least one of the required prerequisite courses or an equivalent, preferably a practicum or field seminar course, for the intended M.A.T. cohort (Elementary or Secondary). - II.
+- July 1st before the M.A.T. program begins. - II.
 Official transcripts documenting a cumulative grade-point average of 3.0 or higher overall, and/or on the last 60 undergraduate hours; and in major coursework (GPAs of 2.75 2.99 can be considered through an exceptions process and will possibly require additional coursework or assessment). - III.
 Official GRE score report (if applicable).
 Currently enrolled Trinity students and applicants possessing a bachelor's degree from Trinity and/or an earned graduate degree from an accredited institution are exempt from this requirement. - IV.
 Four (4) references obtained via the online application process, with one from each of the following categories: (a) a faculty advisor within the applicant's major and/or proposed teaching field; (b) an education professor who has overseen the applicant's field experience or coursework; (c) an individual who has observed the applicant's work with children or youth; and (d) an individual who has supervised the applicant in a job or volunteer position. - V. Electronic Portfolio documenting the applicant's work with students and any coursework in education (format and examples will be provided). - VI.
-Interview with a faculty panel where the applicant presents his/her electronic portfolio as well as answers questions. - VII.
-Written essay completed at the time of the interview.
+A group interview process as well as an individual interview with a faculty panel where the applicant presents his/her electronic portfolio as well as answers questions. - VII.
+Written essay completed at the time of the interview. - VIII.

-VIII.
 Demonstration of deep content knowledge via transcript review and/or exam scores.
 Depending upon the strength of a candidate's content preparation in his/her proposed teaching field, the university may request that a candidate take the TExES exam for his/her respective content teaching area to demonstrate the content area proficiency required by the State of Texas for teaching certification.

-If accommodations are required due to a special learning need, please provide documentation to the Education Department in advance so that appropriate arrangements can be made.
+If accommodations are required for any part of the application process due to a special learning need, please provide documentation to the Education Department in advance so that appropriate arrangements can be made.
 Please note that all candidates admitted to the M.A.T. program will be required to pass a criminal background check with the local school district in which they will intern before receiving an internship placement.
-Failure to pass this background check will result in the candidate's dismissal from the program since significant coursework cannot be completed within the assigned school setting.
+Failure to pass this background check will result in the candidate's dismissal from the program since significant coursework is required to be completed within the assigned school setting.
 As part of the admission process, candidates will be asked to sign a statement indicating their understanding of this requirement.